The purpose of these grants is to support attendance by junior scientists at conferences on research in Genetics.

 Supervisors providing support letters for these grants must be members of the Genetics Society and should include their membership number in the supporting letter.
 This supporting letter must be uploaded along with the online application before the deadline.

 The correct Genetics Society membership number must be provided for the Lab Head supplying the Supporting Letter, and the Lab Head's membership must be current.

 Recipients of these grants will be asked to write a short report that may be published in the Genetics Society Newsletter.

 A maximum of one grant per two years will be awarded.

 Up to three Conference grants per year will be co-sponsored by the Galton Institute and will provide up to £1,000.
-Applicants for a Galton co-sponsored award should request between £750 and £1,00 in support and explain why their work is relevant to human genetics.
+Applicants for a prestigious Galton co-sponsored award should request between £750 and £1,000 in support and explain how their work conforms to the mission of the Galton Institute.
+The Galton co-sponsored award is only open to registered PhD students who will take up the award before their PhD graduation date.
 If unsuccessful for the Galton co-sponsored award, applications will be automatically considered for a standard stream B grant for which a maximum of £750 can be awarded.

 Other pages in the Funding section that you may be interested in: